Getting Started

 Install the module

-Download the IIS module installer from the downloads page and run it on your Windows Server.
-The installer registers the module in IIS as a native HTTP module automatically.
+Download the IIS MSI installer (signature) and run it on your Windows Server.
+The installer registers the module in IIS as a native HTTP module automatically and creates the default cache directory at %ProgramData%\We-Amp\IISWebSpeed\Cache.

 Configure the file cache path